• Skip to primary navigation

 8. Insurance

-A financial insurance company has added free Coronavirus-related coverage to its products.
+A financial insurance company has added free coronavirus-related coverage to its products.
 It has encouraged consumers to buy insurance online and increased the loyalty of existing clients.

 Strategic direction for the coming years

 Business tycoons expect the current crisis to lead to increased investment into omnichannel technologies.
-The main view is the trends to optimize click-and-collect and delivery will double their previous investment as a result of people avoiding crowds for the next 90 days.

 This is the positive thing for the long-term goals of the digital transformation of our society.
 E-Commerce Managers Must Know in the Midst of Coronavirus.